 WHEN COMING RAFTING WITH US, HERE IS WHAT WE ARE ASKING YOU TO DO.

-- Please do not come rafting if you feel sick or have symptoms of Covid 19, have been around someone who is sick, or have returned back to Canada within 14 days of the trip date.
+- Please do not come rafting if you feel sick or have symptoms of Covid 19, have been around someone who is sick, or have returned back to Canada within 7 days of the trip date (fully vaccinated travellers are exempt)

 - Sanitize and wash your hands often and be ok with mandatory sanitizing times.
 We have many stations with hand sanitizer at the resort.

 - Bring a non medical face covering.
 Recommendations are a buff, bandana or other cotton like face covering.
 You might already have a few by now.
 Please don’t bring anything that will fall apart when it gets wet.
-We will be wearing face coverings on the bus ride, and in situations where 2 m spacing is not possible, including any covered buildings or public spaces.
+We will be recommending face coverings on the bus ride, but currently not required, and in situations where 2 m spacing is not possible, including any covered buildings or public spaces.
 If you do not have a face covering, or forget yours, we will have buffs available for $10 at the store in the pavilion.

 - Arrive with your swimsuit on under your clothes when possible.
 This will keep the change room less crowded and speed up the changing process while keeping physical distancing.
 Please bring your own beach towels as we do not provide them.
 Best thing to wear rafting is a bathing suit, shorts and quick dry tee!
 Shoes are required and must be able to stay firmly on your feet, running shoes, water shoes or sandals with a strap behind the heel.
 No flip flops or croc style clogs.
 Can’t make it to a store before your trip?
 Not to worry, we have all your rafting necessities in our Rivershop.
 (Water shoes, quick dry tees, go pro rentals etc)